pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 Recently, Boneh-Lynn-Shacham (BLS) signature schemes are being standardized
 {{I-D.boneh-bls-signature}} and utilized in several blockchain projects such as Ethereum {{Ethereum}}, Algorand {{Algorand}}, Chia Network {{Chia}} and DFINITY {{DFINITY}}.
-The threshold functionality and aggregation functionality of BLS signatures are effective for their applications of decentralization and scalability.
+The aggregation functionality of BLS signatures are effective for their applications of decentralization and scalability.

 ## Goal